Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 A creeping, but relentless, polarisation of opinion is pushing people to look for places where political discourse doesn’t feel quite so confrontational.

 There’s also the stability factor.
 Whichever side you stand on politically, living in the US can involve a major government shift every four years.
-This can cause chaos with your investments and business.
+This isn’t good for your investments and business.

 There’s also a real sense of economic unease in the US right now.